 No member may hold more than one membership in the Cooperative, and no membership in the Cooperative shall be transferrable, except as provided in these bylaws.
 Upon death of a member the membership may be transferred to the surviving spouse provided the surviving spouse requests such transfer and the transfer is not a violation of the deceased’s Will.
 (Amended 1/26/96)

-A husband and wife may apply for a joint membership and, both spouses must sign the completed application and, subject to their compliance with the requirements set forth in Section 1 of this Article, may be accepted for such membership.
+SECTION 2.
+JOINT MEMBERSHIP.
+A husband and wife may apply for a joint membership, both spouses must sign the completed application, and subject to their compliance with the requirements set forth in Section 1 of this Article, may be accepted for such membership.
 The term “member” as used in these bylaws shall be deemed to include a husband and wife holding a joint membership and any provisions relating to the rights and liabilities of membership shall apply equally with respect to the holders of a joint membership.
 Without limiting the generality of the foregoing, the effect of the hereinafter specified actions by or in respect of the holders of a joint membership shall be as follows:

 (a) The presence at a meeting of either or both shall be regarded as the presence of one member and shall constitute a joint waiver of notice of the meeting;